pug-despite/torr4746/data/notes.md

 JWT Multi-threading Happiness is not something ready made.
 It comes from your own actions.
 Innovation distinguishes between a leader and a follower.
 Great things never come from comfort zones.
 Act as if what you do makes a difference.
 It does.
 Monitoring Work hard in silence, let your success be your noise.
 If you can dream it, you can do it.
 A/B Testing Stay hungry, stay foolish.
 Big Data IoT Lambda Functions If you can dream it, you can do it.
 Neural Networks Python Sharding Deployment NLP CI/CD
+NLP Monitoring Act as if what you do makes a difference.
+It does.
+Difficult roads often lead to beautiful destinations.
+WebSockets Containerization Great things never come from comfort zones.
+Stay hungry, stay foolish.
+Pull Request Distributed Systems Data Science Big Data